Trigger warning: The following post contains descriptions of abusive situations.

 What can we do?

-It’s clear the porn industry has no concern for how their content affects the lives of consumers or those exploited in its production.
-It’s also clear that no amount of justification can hide the fact that what porn sells as “normal” is anything but.
+It’s clear the porn industry has little concern for how their content affects the lives of consumers or those exploited in its production as long as the clicks and views keep rolling in.
+It’s also clear that no amount of justification can hide the fact that what porn sells as “fantasy” is anything but.
 We’re not buying the lies, and we won’t sit back and allow the most extreme content imaginable be consumed by those who have no idea how exploitation is tied to porn production.

 So how can we fight back?
 We can refuse to click.
 We can stop the demand for content that hijacks the minds and hearts of consumers, exploits the abuse of real people, and hurts our world.